romantaraban/pubsub/README.md

 // will unsubscribe this handler from all events .off(handler)

-// will remove only this handler under particular .off(eventName, handler)
+// will remove only this handler under particular event .off(eventName, handler)
 ```